dpi/drupal-auditfiles/README.txt

    on line 0

  * (And a number of "Notice: Undefined index:..." messages.)
-   Set the "Maximum records" and "Batch size" settings on the Audit Files administrative settings configuration page (admin/config/system/auditfiles), and then use the "Load all records" button on the report that is producing the error.
-See the "Limiting Features Explained" section above for more information.
+   Set the "Maximum records" setting on the Audit Files administrative settings configuration page (admin/config/system/auditfiles), and then use the "Load all records" button on the report that is producing the error.

 You receive the following error messages:

  * Fatal error: Maximum execution time of [some number] seconds exceeded in [path to report file] on line [line number]
-   Set the "Maximum records" and "Batch size" settings on the Audit Files administrative settings configuration page (admin/config/system/auditfiles), and then use the "Load all records" button on the report that is producing the error.
-See the Limiting Features Explained section above for more information.
+   Set the "Maximum records" setting on the Audit Files administrative settings configuration page (admin/config/system/auditfiles), and then use the "Load all records" button on the report that is producing the error.

 MAINTAINERS